-Trump turns tables on Biden amid impeachment push, says Dems threatened Ukraine
+Trump turns tables on Biden amid impeachment push, claims Dems threatened Ukraine

 "I told Zelensky that he should not insert himself or his government into American politics," Murphy said, according to The Hill.
 "I cautioned him that complying with the demands of the President's campaign representatives to investigate a political rival of the President would gravely damage the U.S.-Ukraine relationship.
 There are few things that Republicans and Democrats agree on in Washington these days, and support for Ukraine is one of them."

-Turning the tables could pay dividends for Republicans ahead of next year's elections.
-The National Republican Congressional Committee indicated Wednesday that its fundraising was up 608 percent after Democrats' impeachment push, and the Trump reelection campaign and GOP announced they had raised a combined $5 million in just 24 hours.
+Taking the fight to the Democrats over impeachment could pay dividends for Republicans ahead of next year's elections.
+The National Republican Congressional Committee indicated Wednesday that its fundraising was up 608 percent after Democrats' impeachment push.

+And the Trump reelection campaign and GOP announced they had raised a combined $5 million in just 24 hours.

 Trump, accompanied by Secretary of State Mike Pompeo and Treasury Secretary Steve Mnuchin, also slammed the media for focusing so heavily on a whistleblower's allegation that he improperly pressured Zelensky for political reasons.

 "We've made some fantastic deals, like with Japan, for farmers -- and that doesn't get covered, because you waste your time on nonsense," Trump said.
+"It's very sad what Democrats are doing to this country -- they're dividing, they're demeaning."

+Pompeo and Mnuchin each discussed progress on trade, including the ongoing trade war with China, as well as Iran policy.

-Trump's comments came shortly after he wrapped up a joint media appearance with Zelensky -- who told reporters that he did not feel "pushed" to investigate Joe Biden.
+Trump's comments came shortly after he wrapped up a joint media appearance with Zelensky -- who flatly told reporters that he did not feel "pushed" to investigate Joe Biden.

 “We had a great phone call,” Zelensky said earlier, as he sat across from Trump.
 “It was normal.”

 Zelensky's comments did little to quiet a growing call among Democrats to press ahead with the impeachment inquiry announced Tuesday by House Speaker Nancy Pelosi.
-Earlier in the day, the White House released a transcript of Trump's July call with Zelensky, showing Trump sought a review of Biden family dealings in the country.

-But the transcript also did not demonstrate that Trump leveraged military aid to Ukraine to obtain a "promise" on a Biden investigation, as a report in The Washington Post had claimed.
 Also on Wednesday, Acting Director of National Intelligence Joseph Maguire flatly contradicted another report in the Post, and maintained he never considered resigning over the matter.

 "The Amazon Washington Post put out a fake article that [Maguire] was going to quit, blaming the White House for something they wouldn't let him talk openly about -- and I was shocked," Trump said at the presser.

-The transcript, declassified by Trump a day earlier, indicates that the call – which Trump made from the White House residence -- took place July 25 from 9:03 a.m. to 9:33 a.m.
+The transcript of Trump's call with Zelensky, declassified by Trump a day earlier, indicates that the call – which Trump made from the White House residence -- took place July 25 from 9:03 a.m. to 9:33 a.m.
 The document begins with the president congratulating Zelensky on his election victory, before asking for a “favor” in the form of Ukraine providing information about the hacking of a Democratic National Committee (DNC) server in 2016 as part of apparent election interference efforts.

 UKRAINE TRANSCRIPT SHOWS NO EXPLICIT QUID PRO QUO